xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 </pre>
 </div>

+A **Python Virtual Environment** is a best pratice when you have different projects with different libraries requirements.
+A Python Virtual Environment creates a folder (here, named `venv`) containing all the necessary executables and libraries for a project.

 ## Your first pyATS use case: getting a CLI output from a device

 In this first use case, we are going to see step by step how we can get a **simple CLI output** (`show ip interface brief`) from an IOS XR device.